Blood Brothers for Life: A Family's Story

 Beginning of May

-After the transplant Nicolas began feeling sick from the heavy regime of chemotherapy and radiation that he underwent a week before the transplant.
-Again, his hair started falling out and throughout this time there were some ups and downs-Nicolas spiked a fever and he had trouble retaining fluids.
+After the transplant, Nicolas began feeling sick from the heavy regimen of chemotherapy and radiation that he underwent a week before the transplant.
+Again, his hair started falling out and throughout this time there were some ups and downs - Nicolas spiked a fever and he had trouble retaining fluids.
 But on May 13th he started showing signs of engraftment, which means that Nathaniel's transplanted stem cells were accepted by Nicolas, and his white cell count started doubling.
-This was day 13 post-transplant and was pretty much unheard of because this does not typically happen until day 21.
+This was day 13 post-transplant and it was unexpected because this does not typically happen until day 21.
 On day 21 they took out Nicolas' feeding tube, and on day 24 he was discharged to the Ronald McDonald House.

 Eight Months Post Transplant

 Nicolas has been cancer-free since the transplant, and his prognosis is excellent.
 He's an intelligent, energetic little boy who loves to play with rescue heroes.
-We've been very open with him about his cancer and Nathaniel's role in Nicolas' health, and he says a prayer thanking God for Nathaniel every night.
+We've been very open with Nicholas about his cancer and Nathaniel's role in his health.
+Nicholas says a prayer thanking God for Nathaniel every night.

-We have a lot of friends who are pregnant and have recently had babies, and we tell them all about the benefits of banking their umbilical cord blood through Cryo-Cell.
-Even if there is no history of illness, we recommend it.
-No one in our family had any history of childhood cancer, no childhood illnesses.
-If it weren't for the option of cord blood stem cell banking, we might not have been able to tell our story today.
+We have many of friends who are pregnant or have had babies recently, and we have been telling them about all the benefits of banking umbilical cord blood through Cryo-Cell.
+Even without a family history of illness, we recommend it.
+No one in our family had a history of childhood cancer or any other types of childhood illnesses.
+If it were not for the option of cord blood stem cell banking, we might not be able to tell this story today.